-- The introduction of steam accumulators - essentially extensions of the energy storage capacity of the boiler to help avoid unnecessary energy loss by supplying extra steam during peak times without the need to heat additional water. - Gas furnace burners replaced regularly to increase efficiency and maximize heat recovery. - 220 solar panels installed on the plant roof at SVZ Spain, producing 200MWH each year close to 3.5% of the plant's total energy consumption, equivalent to 44 tons of CO2.
+- The introduction of steam accumulators essentially extensions of the energy storage capacity of the boiler to help avoid unnecessary energy loss by supplying extra steam during peak times without the need to heat additional water. - Gas furnace burners replaced regularly to increase efficiency and maximize heat recovery. - Two hundred twenty solar panels were installed on the plant roof at SVZ Spain, producing 200MWH each year - close to 3.5% of the plant's total energy consumption, equivalent to 44 tons of CO2 and the launch of a program to reach 100% renewable energy in SVZ Belgium through the implementation of solar panels.